SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks: Methodology

 \subsection{Predicting Alignment Risk}

-Detecting alignment risk before odometry failure is crucial for ensuring high accuracy and robustness, especially under extremely challenging environments.
+To address the limitation (i), we need to detect alignment risk before odometry failure occurs.
 Here, we explain how to quantify the alignment risk when registering two point clouds $P$ and $Q$ using point-plane correspondences.
 We employ a KD-tree to identify $k$ point-pairs $(\mathbf{p}_i, \mathbf{q}_i)$, where each $\mathbf{q}_i$ has an associated normal vector $\mathbf{n}_i$.
-Our objective is to find a rigid-body transformation, comprising a rotation $R$ and a translation $t$, that minimizes the sum of squared distances from each $\mathbf{p}_i$ to the plane tangent to $Q$ at $\mathbf{q}_i$.
-The alignment error is expressed as:
+Our objective is to find a rigid-body transformation {(rotation $\mathbf{R}_l \in \mathrm{SO}(3)$ and a translation $\mathbf{t}_l\in \mathbb{R}^3$ in LiDAR frame $l$)} that minimizes the sum of squared distances from each $\mathbf{p}_i$ to the plane tangent to $Q$ at $\mathbf{q}_i$.
+The alignment error is: